g0v-it/data-budget/g0v-ap/README.md

 .
 ```

-A reasoner able to understand skos and g0v-ap axioms is able to generate the missing mandatory properties and relations. e.g:
+A reasoner that is able to understand skos and g0v-ap axioms is able to generate the missing mandatory properties and relations. e.g:

 ```
 :facx_x a g0v:Fact, qb:Observable;